 Using our combined experience in Enterprise Development, High Availability Game Services, and Gamification; we offer a unique service to all our clients that takes a different outlook on Software Architecture and Development than most of our competitors.

-We currently operate from offices in Durban, KwaZulu Natal, South Africa and believe in creating software solutions that are enterprise ready, stable, and scalable to our customer needs and high-quality cost-effective games.
+We currently operate from offices in Cape Town, Western Cape, South Africa and believe in creating software solutions that are enterprise ready, stable, and scalable to our customer needs and high-quality cost-effective games.

 Our primary goal is to provide our customers with a unique development experience and give them the software they want within budget and schedule.